7h30th3r0n3/Evil-M5Project/README.md

 <h2 style="text-align:center;">☕️ Support This Project</h2>

 <p style="text-align:center; font-size:1.1em;">
-  If you find this project useful, consider supporting its development!
+  If you find this project useful, consider supporting its development! <br> ⭐ leave a star, it can really help ⭐ !
 </p>

 <!-- Ko-fi -->